 A shift to digital was inevitable, given what we’ve seen happening in the market over the last few years.
 Amazon has trained consumers that we can buy something in the morning and have it delivered by that afternoon.
 This instant gratification from direct interaction with no intermediary for getting what you need carries over to every aspect of our lives, including insurance.

 Studies indicate that 81% of people will choose the self-service route in any stage of the customer lifecycle over a traditional support method.
-Insurance customers have come to expect digital solutions like self-service portals where they can obtain quotes, maintain policies, make payment and report claims.
+Insurance customers have come to expect digital solutions like self-service portals where they can obtain quotes, maintain policies, make payments, and report claims.
 The bottom line is insurance carriers have to do something to change the way they interact with their policyholders and agents.
 Demands for self-service are upon us!

 The dangers of an outdated PAS